NeuroTechX/ntx_slack_archive/introductions.md

  >Hi All, my name is Kay Igwe and I am doing research in Computational Neuroscience.
 I am really excited about joining this group and am looking forward to learning more and contributing where I can.

+3/13/2017 9:24 PM

+ **sydneyneurotechx** :

+ >Nice to meet you igweckay !
+Where you from?